AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/allocate-products.md

 To allocate products to an organization, follow these steps:

-1. Sign in to the [!DNL Global Admin Console] and go to **Product Allocation**.
+1. Sign in to the [!DNL Global Admin Console] and go to **[!UICONTROL Product Allocation]**.
 1. Select a product from the drop-down list to see how it is allocated to different organizations.
-   If an organization does not currently have a product, **+** appears.
-   If an organization does not currently have the product, **+** icon appears.
+   If an organization does not currently have the product, **Add +** icon appears.

    > **Note:** If the child organization already has a purchase contract, product allocation from the parent to that child organization may be limited.
 [Learn more](https://helpx.adobe.com/enterprise/global-admin-console/allocate-products.html).

-1. To allocate the product, select the **Add +** icon for the relevant organization.
+1. To allocate the product, select the **[!UICONTROL Add +]** icon for the relevant organization.
    Some products include more than one allocatable resource; in that case, several resources are listed in the dialog box and you must provide values for each.
-For example, Adobe Stock can include Adobe Stock Image credits and premium credits.
+For example, [!DNL Adobe Stock] can include [!DNL Adobe Stock Image] credits and premium credits.
    [Adobe Stock Images](/help/adobe-support-tools-guide/assets/adobe-stock-images.png)
 1. In the dialog box that appears, specify the product quantity.
-1. Select **Save**.
+1. Select **[!UICONTROL Save]**.
 1. To allow or disallow overallocation of a resource, select the relevant toggle.
    ![Overallocation](/help/adobe-support-tools-guide/assets/overallocation.png)
-1. Select **Review Pending Changes** after you are done allocating resources.
-After reviewing, select **Submit Changes** to [execute](https://helpx.adobe.com/enterprise/global-admin-console/execute-jobs.html) them.
+1. Select **[!UICONTROL Review Pending Changes]** after you are done allocating resources.
+After reviewing, select **[!UICONTROL Submit Changes]** to [execute](https://helpx.adobe.com/enterprise/global-admin-console/execute-jobs.html) them.

 ## Allocate and distribute Adobe Acrobat Sign user licenses or transactions

-The **[!DNL Global Admin Console]** lets you allocate and distribute Acrobat Sign user licenses or transactions across the organizational hierarchy.
+The [!DNL Global Admin Console] lets you allocate and distribute Acrobat Sign user licenses or transactions across the organizational hierarchy.
 Each organization in the hierarchy that has Acrobat Sign licenses or transactions allocated to it creates its own separate Acrobat Sign account.

 - Each Acrobat Sign account created is independent and siloed in terms of administration and content.
 - Each Acrobat Sign account is unaware of other Acrobat Sign accounts (for example, in parent or sister organizations).